osamaishtiaq/osamaishtiaq.github.io/README.md

  **Languages : English (Fluent)**

 ### Professional Summary
-* Proficient in developing modern service oriented systems with microservices leveraging cloud infrastructure and containers using Node.js (Express.js, NestJS), .Net and Python Language Ecosystems.
+* Proficient in developing modern service oriented systems leveraging cloud infrastructure and containers using Node.js (Express.js, NestJS) and.Net Core C# Ecosystems.
-* Proficient in developing APIs using both Rest and Soap services
+* Proficient in developing APIs using both Rest and Soap protocols.
-* Proficient in developing Robust and Stable Enterprise systems using .Net and Microsoft Technologies with both Microsoft Azure and On-premise Infrastructure.
+* Proficient in developing Angular (MEAN) and React.js (MERN) Stack SPA Applications with Backends Express.js and NestJS Backend.
-* Proficient in developing Angular and React.js SPAs with API Backends as well as MVC applications using Node.js and ASP.Net.
+* Proficient in developing Enterprise systems using .Net and Microsoft Technologies with both Microsoft Azure and On-premise Infrastructure.
-* Strong knowledge of fundamental Software Engineering principles, Design patterns and Best practices
+* Strong knowledge of fundamental Software Engineering principles, Design patterns and Best practices.
-* Strong grasp of C#, TypeScript, JavaScript (EcmaScript), Python, C++, SQL, CSS and XML language
+* Strong grasp of JavaScript (Frontend + Backend), C#, TypeScript, SQL, XML, Python, C++, SCSS and XML language.
+GraphQL, ASP.NET MVC and Express middleware development.

 ### Work Experience
-**Senior Software Engineer - ZEPCOM (Aug 2020 - Present)**
+**Senior Software Engineer - ZEPCOM (Aug 2020 - Mar 2021)**
 Providing my services as a Senior Software Engineer (.Net) at ZEPCOM.
 At ZEPCOM, My work includes working on F4Tech's Data-Driven Natural Resource Management Solutions.
 F4Tech is one of the leading names in Natural Resources Management solutions providers.
 I, with a team of specialized developers, are responsible for their database, web portals and web applications development and maintenance.

 **Software Engineer - Viftech Solutions (Pvt.)
 Ltd / Awesome Technologies Inc. (Nov 2018-Aug 2020)**